fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 })
 ```

-Because of the library, we do not need the _next(exception)_ call anymore.
+We do not need the _next(exception)_ call anymore.
-The library handles everything under the hood.
+Express handles everything under the hood.
 If an exception occurs in an <i>async</i> route, the execution is automatically passed to the error-handling middleware.

 The other routes become: